On the subvarieties with nonsingular real loci of a real algebraic variety: Introduction

-We also prove that Theorem \ref{thC1}~(i) is sharp: it may fail as soon as $d\geq c$, for infinitely many values of $c$.
-Recall that $\alpha(m)$ is the number of $1$'s in the dyadic expansion of $m\geq 0$.
+We also prove that Theorem \ref{thC1} is sharp: it may fail as soon as $d\geq c$, for infinitely many values of $c$.
+Recall that $\alpha(m)$ is the number of ones in the dyadic expansion of $m\geq 0$.